 One approach is to look for areas you can save money rather than how to make money.
 We recommend that you ask your vendors for different terms.
 If you have a good relationship with your vendor, they could be willing to cut you a deal.

 Having longer to pay your bills after negotiating with a vendor could free up some capital to pay for something immediately.
 Avoid making a habit of paying vendors at the last minute, however.
-Making payments on-time, or early, is excellent for your credit score.
+Making payments on time, or early, is excellent for your credit score.

-If the vendor doesn’t agree to new terms, they may be willing to let you pay off your current balance in installments.
+If the vendor doesn’t agree to new terms, they may be willing to let you pay off your current balance in instalments.
 This is another short-term solution, but it could help to free up money for a single expense.

 - Consider Different Financial Options